alessandroloverde/devPortfolio/content/portfolio/js-ES6.md

       document.getElementById("toggle").addEventListener("click", toggleTheme);

   - name: "Error Handling & Try/Catch"
-    description: "JavaScript doesn’t stop execution when an error occurs, but without proper handling, it can break functionality.
-The try/catch block ensures graceful error recovery, preventing the entire app from crashing.
+    description: "JavaScript doesn’t stop execution when an error occurs; the try/catch block ensures graceful error recovery, preventing the entire app from crashing.
 You can also use finally for cleanup and throw to generate custom errors.
 For asynchronous operations, try/catch works well with async/await, ensuring robust network requests and API calls"
     code: |
         async function fetchData() {
           try {